jshinlife/jshinlife/README.md

-hey there!
+Hey there!👋

-im josh, nice to meet you. i am a graphic designer located in Wales, UK ✌️
+I'm Josh, nice to meet you.
+I am a graphic designer located in Wales, UK ✌️